griptape-ai/griptape/docs/griptape-framework/drivers/prompt-drivers.md

 ## Overview

 Prompt Drivers are used by Griptape Structures to make API calls to the underlying LLMs.
-[OpenAi Chat](#openai-chat) is the default prompt driver used in all structures.
+[OpenAi Chat](#openai-chat) is the default Prompt Driver used in all structures.

+The Drivers are responsible for converting the [PromptStack](../../reference/griptape/utils/prompt_stack.md) into a format that the LLM can understand and sending the request to the LLM.

 You can instantiate drivers and pass them to structures: